syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapClient/OLAP-Client-Elements.md

 ![](OLAP-Client-Elements_images/member editor.png)

 The “Check All” and “Uncheck All” option in the dialog lets the user to select and unselect entire nodes for filtering.
-For more details, about filtering, [click here].
+For more details, about filtering, [click here](http://help.syncfusion.com/aspnetmvc/olapclient/data-exploration#filtering-by-member).

 ## Toolbar